fwydmutton/linux-terminal-setup/README.md

 - Open the terminal to see changes
 - Restart the terminal if changes do not appear

-And you're good to go!
+And you're good to go!!!